techdozor/alexvisionskill/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Introduction
+This project was started as a Science Fair project for Cross Roads Elementary School in Irmo, SC (https://www.lexrich5.org/cris) by Dan (http://dan.techdozor.org).
+Main focus of this project is to introduce a new Alexa Vision SKill that can recognize images.
-Alexa Vision Skill depends on the nodejs implementation that levelrages Google Vision API: https://github.com/techdozor/visionapi
+This capability depends on the nodejs implementation that levelrages Google Vision API: https://github.com/techdozor/visionapi

-Needs to be hosted on AWS Lambda service.
+It is recommended for all of the compnents to be hosted on AWS (including AWS Lambda service).

 Below diagram outlines how it works